Vergilius Vaticanus: Attribution

 The illustrations were added by three different painters, all of whom used iconographic copybooks.
-The first worked on the Georgics and parts of the Eclogues; only two worked on the Aeneid.
-Each individual artist's illustrations are apparent based on their ability.
+The first worked on the Georgics and parts of the Eclogues; the other two worked on the Aeneid.
+Each individual artist's illustrations are apparent based on his ability.
 The first artist is distinguished by his knowledge of spatial perspective and anatomy.
 His illustrations creates in the Georgics and Eclogues focus on his skill of creating distances and landscapes.
 The illustration of the herd being led to water is found in the artist's illustration of the Georgics.
 Each figure and object in the background is distinguishable with a realistic spatial arrangement.

 Compared to the first artist, the second artist, who worked on the Aeneid, lacks the same familiarity with spatial perspective.
 The inclusion of crowds with buildings, people and mountains creates a striking contrast in the discovery of Carthage.
 There are ideas of spatial perspective, realistic space and figures in the third artist's illustrations.
 He used his ability to depict a realistic background based on his skill in human anatomy.
 One example was where the deceased Dido lays in repose in her decorated bedchamber in the Lamentation Over Dido.